NCAlgebra/NC/README.md

 We recommend that you restart the kernel before and after running tests.
 Each test takes a few minutes to run.

+You can also call

+    << NCPOLYTESGB

+to perform extensive and long testing of `NCGBX`.

 ## NCGB